Exploring the Impact of Mica Mining on Children's Rights to Education in India

 Introduction

 The writer will investigate this particular issue of child labor and how it hinders children from their right to education by applying the concept of dependency theory.
-On a broader level, this theory will also provide an argument on how holistically the international system may prevent developing nations from prosperity.
+On a broader level, this theory will also provide an argument for how holistically the international system may prevent developing nations from prospering.
 Specifically, the writer intends to explore some key elements from the dependency theory concept, which include core-periphery structure, unequal exchange, underdevelopment, imperialism and exploitation, limited state autonomy, and the importance of structural change.

 The Role of Multinational Corporations (MNCs) in Mica Mining